Services for employers

 Access technology training is important to help blind and partially sighted people learn how to effectively use specialist equipment and software.

-Our 1 to1 training in the workplace addresses the use of the access technology in accomplishing the tasks that an employee is expected to perform in their work, rather than introducing a whole range of technical features of any particular software or device.
-This helps your employee develop working strategies that reduce potential for fatigue and increase productivity.
+Our 1 to1 training in the workplace helps an employee use their access technology to accomplish the tasks they are expected to perform in their work, rather than introducing a whole range of technical features of any particular software or device.
+This helps your employee develop working strategies that reduce potential for fatigue and increase productivity

 RNIB online shop for professionals